volodymyr-tsukanov/volodymyr-tsukanov/README.md

 ```bash
 git pull --ff-only <remote> <branch>
 ```

-> [!IMPORTANT]
-> This works when the branch is directly ahead of the target branch.
+**Important**: this works when the branch is directly ahead of the target branch.

 ### Pull to specified branch
 ```bash